Round One: Closed

 Step 2: Choose an artwork site from our list.

-Step 3: Fill in the Expression of Interest Form.
+Step 3: Fill in the Expression of Interest Form (Round One has now closed).

 Step 4: After we receive your Expression of Interest we will contact you to talk through your art project.